-III.1.
+II.1.
 The Rule of Law

-The use of referendums must comply with the legal system as a whole, and especially the procedural rules.
-In particular, referendums cannot be held if the Constitution or a statute in conformity with the Constitution does not provide for them, for example where the text submitted to a referendum is a matter for Parliament's exclusive jurisdiction.
+The use of referendums must comply with the legal system as a whole.
+In particular, referendums cannot be held if the Constitution or a statute in conformity with the Constitution does not provide for them, for example where the text submitted to a referendum is a matter for parliament's exclusive competence.